-You will have a paper assignment as well as Discussion Boards activities.
-Both of these assignments are detailed in separate handouts available on the Blackboard page for our class.
+You will have two paper assignments, as well as Discussion Boards activities.
+Both of these assignments are detailed in separate handouts, available on the Blackboard page for our class.
 These handouts are currently available and will remain so for the entire semester.